 Christine Sorensen graduated from the UBC School of Nursing in 1989 and spent her first day of work on the picket line at Royal Inland Hospital where she worked in obstetrics/gynecology.
 She began working as a public health nurse in Clearwater in 1990 and was involved in the community nursing strike of 1993.

 Christine's public health career returned her to Kamloops where she has worked as an STI coordinator and an injury prevention nurse.
 She was also responsible for Hepatitis C diagnosis and treatment as part of a BC Centre for Disease Control pilot project.
-She provides nursing support services to children with severe medical disabilities in the Thompson-Shuswap area.
+She currently holds a position in Nursing Support Services – Kamloops, where she cares for children with severe medical disabilities in the Thompson-Shuswap area.

 If you are NOT receiving updates, news, and events emailed to you, log in to the BCNU Member Portal and update your information.